File Your Limited Liability Company LLC Online Yourself

 Who is going to be your Registered Agent in Nevada?

 All Nevada business entities are required to maintain a registered agent with a valid street address in Nevada for service of process.
-At Nevada Discount Registered Agent, Inc,. we take our responsibility very seriously, and we go the extra mile to serve our clients.
+At Nevada Discount Registered Agent, Inc., we take our responsibility very seriously, and we go the extra mile to serve our clients.
 Our registered agent fee is $69.95 a year.
 We will e-mail you a completed Acceptance Form (PDF) that you will upload when you file your articles online.
 Click here to get your Acceptance Form.
-If you have any questions, please give us a call at 775.782.6587.
+If you have any questions, please give us a call at 775.782.6587 or visit our CONTACT page.

 Who is going to be your Member/Managing Member?